 - If you find unique things growing on a leaf or a small insect, grab your magnifying glass and show your children the intricacies of God’s creation.

 - Sometime when it’s snowing outside, put on gloves and let snowflakes fall into your hands.
 Take a magnifying glass and look at the design closely.
-Read more about the snowflake here.
+Read more about the hidden beauty of the snowflake here.

 Observing even the tiniest intricacies of nature builds in us a thankful attitude for the marvelous creation all around us, and it creates a mind eager and ready to observe in all areas of life.